-- 24. A derivatives firm is exempt from the provisions in this Division if any of the following apply: - the derivatives firm is subject to and complies with or is exempt from sections 3 to 8 of National Instrument 94-102 Derivatives: Customer Clearing and Protection of Customer Collateral and Positions in respect of derivatives party assets; - (b) the derivatives firm is subject to and complies with Guideline E-22 Margin Requirements for Non-Centrally Cleared Derivatives issued by the federal Office of the Superintendent of Financial Institutions; - (c) the derivatives firm is subject to and complies with the Guideline on margins for over-the-counter derivatives not cleared by a central counterparty issued by the Autorité des marchés financiers in respect of derivatives party assets; - (d) the derivatives firm is subject to and complies with National Instrument 81-102 Investment Funds in respect of derivatives party assets.
+- 24. A derivatives firm is exempt from the provisions in this Division if any of the following apply: - (a) the derivatives firm is subject to and complies with or is exempt from sections 3 to 8 of National Instrument 94-102 Derivatives: Customer Clearing and Protection of Customer Collateral and Positions in respect of derivatives party assets; - (b) the derivatives firm, - in a jurisdiction other than British Columbia, is subject to and complies with Guideline E-22 Margin Requirements for Non-Centrally Cleared Derivatives issued by the federal Office of the Superintendent of Financial Institutions, or - (ii) in British Columbia, satisfies the conditions set out in Appendix A.0.1; - (c) the derivatives firm, - in a jurisdiction other than British Columbia, is subject to and complies with the Guideline on margins for over-the-counter derivatives not cleared by a central counterparty issued by the Autorité des marchés financiers in respect of derivatives party assets, or - (ii) in British Columbia, satisfies the conditions set out in Appendix A.0.2; - (d) the derivatives firm is subject to and complies with National Instrument 81-102 Investment Funds in respect of derivatives party assets.